lucaslins0035/Turtle_challenge/README.md

 ## Usage:

-Open the turtlesim_node:
+After initializing `roscore`, open the turtlesim_node in a new shell:
 ```
 rosrun turtlesim turtlesim_node
 ```
-Open the `challenge.py` file passing the 'x' and 'y' parameters that indicates the destination of the turtle:
+Open the `challenge.py` file passing the 'x' and 'y' parameters that indicates the destination of the turtle in a new shell:
 ```
 rosrun turtle_challenge challenge.py 3.6 8.9
 ```